Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Dehn--Nielsen--Baer maps

 In this case, the image of $\widetilde{\Theta}$ may contain elements that do not fix the ends of $\G$.
 As an example, consider a disk with three points removed from the boundary, which is PHE to a tripod graph.
 An order $3$ rotation around the boundary of the disk is mapped to a cyclic permutation of the three ends of the tripod graph via $\widetilde{\Theta}$.

 Our goal is to show $\widetilde{\Theta}$ is injective.
 Note a proper homotopy equivalence $S \to \G$ maps a compact boundary component of $S$ to a loop in $\G$, and an oriented noncompact boundary component of $S$ to an oriented line in $\G$.
 We will need this correspondence to be `injective' as well, to apply \Cref{lem:AB_Alexander}.
-Namely, we need a compact boundary component of $S$ to be mapped to a nontrivial loop of $\G$, and two different oriented noncompact boundary components of $S$ are mapped to two different oriented lines in $\G$.
+Namely, we need a compact boundary component of $S$ to be mapped to a nontrivial loop of $\G$, distinct compact boundary components are mapped to distinct curves of $\G$ up to homotopy, and distinct oriented noncompact boundary components of $S$ are mapped to distinct oriented lines in $\G$ up to proper homotopy.

 \begin{examples} We first discuss the surfaces for which $\widetilde{\Theta}$ fails to be injective. \begin{enumerate}

 \item Consider the disk.
 The extended mapping class of the disk is $\Z_2$.
 The disk is PHE to a point, which has a trivial mapping class group.
 Indeed, it has one compact boundary component which is mapped to a point by the PHE, which is a trivial loop.